solblack/api-node-ecommerce/README.md

 # api-node-ecommerce

-API for an eCommerce made using Express framework
+API for a Clothing eCommerce made using Express framework

 -   Run "npm install" or "npm i" to install dependencies